 Note: Some late summer or fall perennials and biennials may have already started to form leaves for next year at the base of the plant.
 Examples include yarrow, foxglove, Shasta daisy, and globe thistle.
-When cutting back be sure to leave these rosettes of green.
+When cutting back, be sure to leave these rosettes of green.
 Cut off the stalks without disturbing this new growth.

 After cutting back your plants, apply a light mulch.
 Then, wait to feed until the spring for healthy growth.

-I let the agastaches and coneflowers and rudbeckia stand for the birds to enjoy.
-Self-seeding plants will provide you with volunteers next spring to move to new spots or share with friends.
+- I let the agastaches, coneflowers, and rudbeckia stand through winter for the birds to enjoy.
+See plants with seedheads to feed the birds.